 16.1.45.C.01.
-ControlSystem Classification(s): Confidential, Secret, Top Secret; Compliance: MUST [CID:1885]
+Control System Classifications(s): Confidential, Top Secret, Secret; Compliance: Must [CID:1885]

-- configure systems with a session or screen lock; - · configure the lock to activate: - after a maximum of 10 minutes of system user inactivity; or - if manually activated by the system user; - configure the lock to completely conceal all information on the screen; - ensure that the screen is not turned off or enters a power saving state before the screen or session lock is activated; - have the system user reauthenticate to unlock the system; and - deny system users the ability to disable the locking mechanism.
+- configure systems with a session or screen lock; - configure the lock to activate: - o after a maximum of 10 minutes of system user inactivity; or - o if manually activated by the system user; - configure the lock to completely conceal all information on the screen; - ensure that the screen is not turned off or enters a power saving state before the screen or session lock is activated; - have the system user reauthenticate to unlock the system; and - deny system users the ability to disable the locking mechanism.

 16.1.45.C.02.
-ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:1886]
+Control System Classifications(s): All Classifications; Compliance: Should [CID:1886]

-- configure systems with a session or screen lock; - configure the lock to activate: - o after a maximum of 15 minutes of system user inactivity; or - · if manually activated by the system user; - configure the lock to completely conceal all information on the screen; - ensure that the screen is not turned off or enters a power saving state before the screen or session lock is activated; - have the system user reauthenticate to unlock the system; and - deny system users the ability to disable the locking mechanism.
+- configure systems with a session or screen lock; - configure the lock to activate: - o after a maximum of 15 minutes of system user inactivity; or - o if manually activated by the system user; - configure the lock to completely conceal all information on the screen; - ensure that the screen is not turned off or enters a power saving state before the screen or session lock is activated; - have the system user reauthenticate to unlock the system; and - deny system users the ability to disable the locking mechanism.

-16.1.46.
 Suspension of access